 A quorum of stockholders is necessary to hold a valid meeting.
 A quorum will be present if the holders of a majority of the voting power of the outstanding shares entitled to vote are present at the meeting in person, by remote communication or represented by proxy.
-On the record date, there were 40,169,738 shares outstanding and entitled to vote.
-Thus, the holders of 20,084,870 shares must be present in person, by remote communication or represented by proxy at the meeting to have a quorum.
-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank, or other nominee) or if you vote online at the meeting.
+On the record date, there were 40,352,801 shares outstanding and entitled to vote.
+Thus, the holders of 20,176,401 shares must be present in person, by remote communication or represented by proxy at the meeting to have a quorum.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the holders of a majority of the voting power of the shares present at the meeting in person, by remote communication or represented by proxy may adjourn the meeting to another date.
+If there is no quorum, the Chairperson of the Annual Meeting or the holders of a majority of the voting power of the shares present at the meeting in person, by remote communication or represented by proxy are presented by proxy may adjourn the meeting to another date.